 With his father missing, the boy is looking for an older role model to emulate.
 His neighborhood is filled with newly moved in Muslim families and soon Alex finds such a model in the older Muslim boys – who hang together, wear cool necklaces and get into all kinds of mischief.
 He is so impressed by them that he concludes that the only way to join them and be cool is to become a Muslim himself.

-Wallah Be departs a bit from the magical realism of the Danish cinema in favor of attempting to normalize the new reality that many Danish cities have found themselves in because of the increased immigration from the east.
+Wallah Be departs a bit from the Danish cinema’s magical realism in favor of attempting to normalize the new reality that many Danish cities have found themselves in because of the increased immigration from the east.
 I personally find such an agenda unsuitable for children’s films, although the story itself is still perfectly capable of captivating young audiences.
 Nonetheless, older viewers may feel a bit of unease.

-Although the charm of the Danish children’s cinema is present, Wallah Be never really manages to truly engage and captivate.
-This is not the fault of the cast who for most part delivers wonderful performances – especially Adam Gilbert Jespersen as Alex.
+Although the Danish children’s cinema’s charm is present, Wallah Be never really manages to truly engage and captivate.
+This is not the cast’s fault who, for the most part delivers wonderful performances – especially Adam Gilbert Jespersen as Alex.